 PJM recognizes three types of Load Management programs:

-Legacy Direct Load Control (LDLC) – Load management that is initiated directly by the resource provider’s market operations center or its agent, employing a communication signal to cycle equipment (typically water heaters or central air conditioners) and is qualified based on load research and customer subscription data.
-LDLC is only in effect through May 31, 2016.

 Firm Service Level (FSL) – Load management achieved by a customer reducing its load to a pre-determined level (the Firm Service Level), upon notification from the resource provider’s market operations center or its agent.

 Guaranteed Load Drop (GLD) – Load management achieved by a customer reducing its load by a pre-determined amount (the Guaranteed Load Drop), upon notification from the resource provider’s market operations center or its agent.
 Typically, the load reduction is achieved through running customer-owned backup generators, or by shutting down process equipment.